Hello Reader,

 PS Have a friend whom you think would like our newsletter?
 Feel free to forward this to them and let them know they can sign up here.

-Don't want to receive our weekly digest of recommended films?
-You can unsubscribe to just these emails so you'll still receive relevant updates from us at Seventh Row.
+Don't want to receive our digest of recommended films?
+You can unsubscribe to just these emails.
+You'll still receive relevant updates from us at Seventh Row.
+Click here to unsubscribe from the digest of recommendations.
+Don't want any Seventh Row emails?
+Hit the unsubscribe button below. |

 Seventh Row is a nonprofit Canadian film criticism publication and publishing house.
 We're dedicated to helping you expand your horizons by curating the best socially progressive films from around the world and helping you think deeply about them.
 This newsletter is run by Seventh Row (http://seventh-row.com) but features exclusive content not found on the website.